JDD310/ao3-tracker/README.md

 To process AO3 subscription emails:

-1. **Using Gmail API**: The application will automatically authenticate and fetch emails
+1. **Set up IMAP credentials** in your environment variables (see Setup step 4)
-2. **Using IMAP**: Configure your IMAP settings and run the ingestion script
+2. **Run the email ingestion** - the application will connect via IMAP and fetch emails

 ### Web Interface